 Failure to Increase Rent Correctly

-Rent increases for statutory tenancies, such as assured shorthold tenancies (ASTs), must follow specific legal procedures set out in legislation or be agreed mutually by both the landlord and tenant.
+Rent increases for statutory tenancies, such as Assured Periodic Tenancy, must follow specific legal procedures set out in legislation or be agreed mutually by both the landlord and tenant.
 Failure to adhere to the correct process can render the rent increase invalid and unenforceable, leaving tenants entitled to continue paying rent at the existing rate.

 How Rent Increases Must Be Conducted